 Short (potential 2-5 day) building dismissal to clean/disinfect/contact trace in consultation with local health officials olores School District has embraced an educational model focused on deeper learning.
 We believe this model best facilitates students' mastery of Colorado Academic Standards.
-School staff will be expected to support in-person learning and support remote learning when necessary.
-The District will begin and hope to continue a full in-person learning model.
-If this has to change due to an outbreak or resurgence of COVID-19 cases in the county or state mandates, the district will move to a district-wide hybrid plan.
+School staff will be expected to support in-person learning to the greatest extent possible and support remote learning when necessary.
+The District will begin and hope to continue a full inperson learning model.
+If this has to change due to an outbreak or resurgence of COVID-19 cases in the county, the following academic plan will be in place: